 Charlotte Foster, sister of famous American composer Stephen Foster, traveled from Pittsburg to visit the Rowans at Federal Hill.
 Charlotte also traveled to Louisville to stay with the Rowan family's cousins, the Barclay family.

 Cholera strikes Federal Hill.
 Eight enslaved servants and eight family members die as a result.

 Federal Hill's third floor burns as a result of a lightning strike.
 The mansion's third floor is repaired and reconstructed.
 A local carpenter, Alexander Moore, is hired by John Rowan and is directed via a highly detailed contract to rebuild all architectural components exactly as they originally existed.

 Ownership of Federal Hill transfers to John Rowan Jr., a member of the anti-slavery faction in Kentucky politics, and ambassador to Italy under President James K. Polk.

 Stephen Foster's abolitionist inspired ballad "My Old Kentucky Home, Good-Night!" is published through Firth and Pond.

 John Rowan Jr. dies from a broken neck after falling from Federal Hill's window sills.
-His wife Rebecca is left to care for nine children and the Federal Hill farm, alone.
+His wife Rebecca is left to care for ten children and the Federal Hill farm, alone.

 Rebecca Carnes Rowan dies at Federal Hill at the age of 84.
 The estate of Federal Hill transfers to the majority of Rowan Children.
 The house and and all original contents is left to Madge Rowan Frost.